dominikvagner/k3nd1k/README.md

 - 👋 Hey there, my name is Dominik Vágner!
-- 🧑‍🎓 I’m currently studying at Faculty of Information Technology at University of Technology in Brno.
+- 🧑‍🎓 I’m currently studying at Faculty of Informatics at Masaryk's University (MUNI) in Brno.
-- 💻 Interning at Red Hat, Software Engineer - DevOps.
+- 💻 Interning at Red Hat, Software Engineer.
 - 📫 How to reach me: https://www.linkedin.com/in/d-vagner/

 <!---